CaskAle/summit-pi-project/summit-pi.md

 - Once you are up and running, take the time to [configure your Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-using/9).
 At the very minimum, you should [set a unique hostname](#set-a-unique-hostname) and enable [ssh](#ssh) so that you can connect to the device remotely from your laptop.

-- If you will always have access to the keyboard, mouse, and display, it will be useful to through the [Using your Raspberry Pi](#https://projects.raspberrypi.org/en/projects/raspberry-pi-using) guide.
+- If you will always have access to the keyboard, mouse, and display, it will be useful to go through the [Using your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-using) guide.

 ## But I dont have a keyboard, mouse, and display :frowning_face: (the harder way)

 If you do not have access to a keyboard, mouse, and display, all is not lost.
 It is still possible to setup your device as a headless device.
-Using this method, NOOBS is no longer useful.
+Using this method, NOOBS is no longer an option.
 Instead, you need to write a new image of the Raspbian OS directly to the SD card.
 Once the OS has been written, you will need to make a few changes to the SD card before putting it into the device and booting.

 1. Start by using the same [Setting up your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up) instructions as listed above but, in this case, **DO NOT** skip the step that refers to setting up your SD card, **DO NOT** eject the SD card as indicated on the last step of the SD card setup, and **DO NOT** proceed to the next step, "Connect your Pi" until completing the following steps.

 2. Follow the instructions in [Setting up a Raspberry Pi headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) and the notes below on editing files to enable a WiFi connection and ssh at boot time.
    - Editing files on the SD card from a Mac can be done by openning the "terminal" application.
 From there, you should find the SD card's boot directory at `/Volumes/boot`.
-   - Use the "touch" command to create an empty file called ssh in the boot directory: `touch /Volumes/boot/ssh`.
+   - Use the "touch" command to create an empty file called ssh in the boot directory:
+   `touch /Volumes/boot/ssh`.
-   - For WiFi, use the [nano](#nano) editor to create the wpa_supplicant.conf file in the /Volumes/boot directory.
+   - For WiFi, use the [nano](#nano) editor to create a wpa_supplicant.conf file in the /Volumes/boot directory.
 Guidance on this file can be found in the [Configuring WiFi](#configuring-wifi) section.
    - Be sure to eject the SD card properly.  **DO NOT** just remove it.
+Otherwise, due to caching, there is a good chance your modifications will not be saved on the SD card.You can do this from either the desktop or from within the Finder.

 3. Now you can continue with the standard Raspberry Pi setup where you left off at [Connect your Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3).

-   > **Note**: The instructions in the setup guide stop being relevant to a headless install once you get to the point where you power it up the device.
+   - The instructions in the setup guide stop being relevant to a headless install once you get to the point where you power up the device.
 In a headless environment, you will not see the Raspbian Desktop.
-Instead, you will connect to the device over the network, from your laptop, via ssh.
+Instead, you will connect to the device over the network, from your laptop, via a terminal and ssh.

 4. If your device is the only Raspberry Pi on the network (for instance, if you  [use your mobile phone as a hotspot](#mobile-phone-hotspot), you should now be able to connect to it from your laptop via ssh by openning a terminal on your laptop and entering: `ssh pi@raspberrypi`